Change Language & Region settings on Mac

 Choose the date format, such as day, then month, then year.

 Choose the format for numbers, such as when a comma appears.

 Choose the sort order for names.

 This option is available only for some primary languages.

 Term of address

-Choose your preferred term of address (feminine, masculine or neuter) to make your device feel more personal.
-Turn on “Share with all applications” so that all apps personalise how they address you.
+Choose your preferred term of address (feminine, masculine, or neuter) to make your device feel more personal.
+Turn on “Share with all applications” so that all apps personalize how they address you.